 What Kind of Sugar Free Chocolate Chips and Peanut Butter Cups Do I Use?

-For this recipe, we actually opted for a milk of dark chocolate and milk chocolate chips!
+For this Keto Peanut Butter Cookies recipe, we actually opted for a milk of dark chocolate and milk chocolate chips!
 You can use whatever your favorite is.
 We used dark chocolate to create the drizzle with a little bit of coconut oil, as well as plenty of dark chocolate chips in the cookie batter.
 The dark chocolate peanut butter cups were amazing as well.
-Usually, we are more dark chocolate lovers when it comes to baked goods, because we prefer a rich, chocolate taste in these keto peanut butter chocolate chip cookies.
+Usually, we are more dark chocolate lovers when it comes to baked goods, because we prefer a rich, chocolate taste in these low carb peanut butter cookies with chocolate chips.
 ChocZero makes some amazing products that you can buy online, so we opted for those!
 We also have an affiliate code that will save you 10%, plus free shipping if you spend over $35.
 Use ‘AFullLiving’ at checkout for a discount, and we will get a small kickback!

 Do I Need To Use Xanthan Gum?

-Yes, we’d recommend using xanthan gum in these keto peanut butter chocolate chip cookies.
+Yes, we’d recommend using xanthan gum in these keto peanut butter cookies with chocolate chip.
 Xanthan gum is the binder needed in gluten free baking to hold the cookie together.
 You could technically skip the xanthan gum, but just know, your cookie will likely become very crumbly.
 It’s very affordable to buy xanthan gum, and it will help elevate your keto and gluten free baking!
 We buy ours on Amazon.

 Love This Recipe?
 Try These!